sufiyankhanz/serif/README.md

   e.g., `{{ post.content | markdown }}`.

-  This runs the given input through a Markdown + SmartyPants renderer, with fenced codeblocks enabled.
+  This runs the given input through a Markdown + SmartyPants renderer, with fenced code blocks enabled.

 * `smarty`

   e.g., `{{ post.title | smarty }}`.

-  This runs the given input through a SmartyPants processor, so quotes, dashes and ellipses come out better.
-Note that the **`markdown` filter already does SmartyPants** processing.
+  This runs the given input through a SmartyPants processor, so quotes, dashes, and ellipses come out better.
+Note that the **` markdown` filter already does SmartyPants** processing.

 * `strip`